AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 title: Adobe Commerce 2.4.4 Release Notes
 ---

-{{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
+Adobe Commerce 2.4.4 introduces support for PHP 8.1.
 All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Core Composer dependencies and third-party libraries have also been upgraded to the latest versions that are compatible with PHP 8.1.
 This release also provides support for OpenSearch 1.2.

 This release includes almost 250 quality fixes and enhancements.

-{:.bs-callout-info}
+>[!NOTE]
-Thanks to our partner [Atwix](https://www.atwix.com/) for their substantial contributions to making our 2.4.4 framework compatible with PHP 8.1.
+>

-{:.bs-callout-info}
+>Thanks to our partner [Atwix](https://www.atwix.com/) for their substantial contributions to making our 2.4.4 framework compatible with PHP 8.1.

-Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains backward-incompatible changes.
-To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
-(Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
-Not all releases introduce major BICs.)
+{{bics}}

 ## Apply `AC-3022.patch` to continue offering DHL as a shipping carrier